-Pathology I MT 211
+MT 211 Pathology I

-This course provides an overview of certain pathologies seen in massage and their particular indications and contraindications for massage therapy.
+3 semester credits 3/0/0 This course provides an overview of certain pathologies seen in massage and their particular indications and contraindications for massage therapy.
 This course will provide tools for the massage therapist on how to target the therapy session based upon the needs of his/her individual client and will reinforce knowledge of disease awareness and infection control.
 Students will use the client intake and health assessment forms to provide an appropriate session taking into consideration pharmacological agents.
 The course will examine dermatological, musculoskeletal, endocrine, cardiovascular, and lymphatic pathologies.
 Prerequisite(s): Matriculation in a Massage Therapy program; BIO 110, Anatomy and Physiology I; MT 101, Western Massage I.